Dubai Maritime City: Introduction

-The 2.27 million square metre Dubai Maritime City is divided into the Maritime Centre, the Industrial Precinct, The Academic Quarter, the Marina District, the Harbour Residence, and the Harbour Offices.
-The Maritime Centre District is the centrepiece of Dubai Maritime City.
+The 2.27 million square metre Dubai Maritime City is divided into the Maritime Centre, the Industrial Precinct, the Academic Quarter, the Marina District, the Harbour Residence, and the Harbour Offices.
+The Maritime Center District is the centerpiece of Dubai's Maritime City.
 Created as an urban corporate park, the District comprises eight waterfront and three interior parcels organized around a central boulevard.

-The Maritime Centre comprises a cluster of five high-rise towers called the Creek Towers and Plaza, Landmark Tower located at the head of the man-made peninsula, and seven plots reserved for potential developers planning to construct their own towers.
-The Centre will also feature a 5-star business hotel and premium service apartments.
+The Maritime Centre comprises a cluster of five high-rise towers called the Creek Towers and Plaza, Landmark Tower, located at the head of the man-made peninsula, and seven plots reserved for potential developers planning to construct their own towers.
+The centre will also feature a 5-star business hotel and premium service apartments.

 Zones

 Industrial Precinct

 This sector is a hub for ship repair facilities, yacht charter, yacht repair and manufacturing, as well as workshop units.
 The precinct will be overseen by the management of Jadaf Dubai.
 A 1,270-meter stretch of wet berthing has been made available in this precinct, alongside 42 dry berths of various sizes.
 The large number of berthing spaces available here alleviates a space crunch for boats in Dubai.
 The area contains 19 ship repair plots and two ship lifts capable of lifting 3,000 and 6,000 tons each.
 More than 100 workshops and warehouses complete the industrial precinct.

-On October 9, 2012, Grandweld Shipyards celebrated the inauguration of its new facility in a special ceremony held at Grandweld Shipyards’ new location in Dubai Maritime City's industrial precinct.
-In 2011, Grandweld had invested heavily to expand its manufacturing and production area to double its annual capacity for ship building from its original facilities in Al Jadaf, Dubai.
-Spread over 55,000sqm, Grandweld's new state of the art facility offers modern shipbuilding infrastructure; featuring 13,500sqm covered and insulated shipbuilding yard with overhead cranes, 28,000 open yard, 4000sqm modern offices, CNC shop and piping shop, and 5000sqm storage area.
-Completed in 2012, the expansion increased Grandweld's production capacity by 60%, which is mainly dedicated for building and repairing larger vessels.
-Grandweld’s new facility is designed with premium green building technologies and standards, and achieved the LEED GOLD Rating.
-Grandweld is a leading Business Partner with Dubai Maritime City, with Grandweld the largest and most established shipyard in DMC.
-Grandweld provides a comprehensive range of ship repair services from its site in DMC, including ship conversion, drydockings, afloat repairs, and a wide range of sophisticated overhauling and repair services.
-This Dubai Maritime City based company is an award winning and diversified builder of vessels including crew boats, OSVs, tugs and high-speed vessels.
+On October 9, 2012, Grandweld Shipyards opened its new facility in Dubai Maritime City's industrial precinct.
+This Dubai Maritime City based company is a builder of vessels including crew boats, OSVs, tugs and high-speed vessels.